redox-os/book/src/schemes-resources.md

 # Schemes and Resources

+TODO: update outdated information on this chapter pages

 An essential design choice made for Redox is to refer to resources using scheme-rooted paths.
 This gives Redox the ability to: